-- In ITU, domains are defined in terms of "flow points", which are "MACs" to IEEE 802, and "interfaces" or "ports" to others. - A flow point (FP) at the edge of a domain is called a "Maintenance Point" or MP.
+- Domains are defined in terms of "flow points", which are "MACs" to IEEE 802, and "interfaces" or "ports" to others. - A flow point (FP) at the edge of a Domain is called a "Maintenance Point" or MP.

 System administrators use MPs to initiate and monitor OAM activity and report the results.